 *Credits must have been completed within the past five years

-Applicants for the online MS program who meet all published admission criteria will be invited to discuss additional program requirements including on-campus immersion experiences and clinical placements prior to receiving final acceptance decisions.
+Applicants for the online MS program who meet all published admission criteria will be invited to discuss additional program requirements including clinical placements prior to receiving final acceptance decisions.

-In addition to the general requirements for graduate programs at D’Youville College, applicants for the Master of Science degree in Nursing Management and Quality Leadership must present the following:
+In addition to the general requirements for graduate programs at D’Youville College, applicants for the Master of Science degree in Nursing Education with a Clinical Focus must present the following:

 *Non-U.S. students must submit a “course-by-course” evaluation (or equivalent) of all college and/or university transcripts through the World Education Services (WES) or other approved foreign transcript evaluation agencies.